 - Kindergarten - 1 book

-- First Grade - 2 books / January- 3 books
+- First Grade - up to 2 books

-We do not charge a fine for overdue books, however, we expect students to bring their library books back each week to either return or renew.
+We do not charge a fine for overdue books, however, we expect students to bring their library books to either return or renew.

 Lost or damaged books may be assessed a fine and a notice will be sent home with the student.
 Please help your child keep track of their books and keep them in a safe place.
 If a book is lost or damaged, you may pay the fine.
 We gladly accept exact change and checks made payable to Back Elementary.
 We do also accept payments in installments if you choose to do so.
 We are happy to work with you.